+Backpacking Guatemala in 2 weeks?
+Sure why not!
 Guatemala is an amazing country and it is so underrated.
 If you have the time I would recommend spending at least 4 weeks here (I stayed for 9!).
 But if you are on a tight timeline and only have 2 weeks I’ve put together this guide to help you see as much of Guatemala in 2 weeks as you can.

-A Little Bit About Traveling in Guatemala
+A Little Bit About Guatemala Travel

 Guatemala isn’t a huge country the roads aren’t great and the best (fastest and cheapest) way to get around is by minibus, otherwise known as a tourist shuttle.
 If you are on a real budget you can take a chicken bus (or 10) across the country but if you only have a week I really wouldn’t recommend that as you would likely spend most of your time on a bus!

 These tourist shuttle rides are long and uncomfortable, most don’t have AC and the ride can be pretty bumpy.
 But they get you to where you want to go and they are pretty cheap.
 During peak season your backpack will be strapped to the roof, in rainy season as they have fewer people generally, you might get lucky and have your backpack in the bus with you.
 So make sure you travel with a good waterproof cover!
 Take a read of my guide to surviving bus rides in Central America here.
+Trust me Backpacking Guatemala in 2 weeks you are going to need to be prepared for the buses!

 Depending on where you are coming from you can either start in Flores or Guatemala City.
 If coming from Belize or East Mexico you will start in Flores anywhere else start in Guatemala City and head straight to Lake Atitlan.